-Our dream is to have a world class facility in Austin, Texas, "The Live Music Capital of the World" that reflects the rich sound recording history and brings it alive in an exciting and innovative museum.
+Our dream was to have a world class facility in Austin, Texas, "The Live Music Capital of the World" that reflects the rich sound recording history and brings it alive in an exciting and innovative museum.
 The ideal setting would have two functioning recording studios that tie into a live performance stage.
 There would be a theater to show video about sound recording production.

 Draft of Museum layout by Museum Board member Lloyd Cates